 - name (str) Name of the child link.
-This name is also used as the attribute name. - link (Link) The link object to be registered. - add\param (name, shape=None, dtype=<class 'numpy.float32'>, initializer=None) Registers a parameter to the link.
+This name is also used as the attribute name. - link (Link) The link object to be registered.

-Deprecated since version v2.0.0: Assign a Parameter object directly to an attribute within an initialization scope instead.
+Deprecated since version v2.0.0: Assign a Parameter object directly to an attribute within init\scope() instead.
 For example, the following code

 '''

-with self.init_scope():
+with link.init_scope():

 link.W = chainer.Parameter(None, (5, 3))

 '''